 Bridges in Berlin

-Note the bridgework the city has to offer; Berlin has more bridges than Venice.
+Admire the great variety of bridges Berlin has to offer.
+Berlin has more bridges than Venice.

 City of Culture